valasek/timesheet/README.md

 # License

-TBD - MIT License  - see LICENSE for more details
+TBD maybe MIT License  - see LICENSE for more details